eoniboogie/eoniboogie.github.io/aboutme.md

 title: About me
 ---

-**経歴**
+**Career History**

-2018:アムステルダム大学経済学部卒業
+2018:Graduated from the Faculty of Economics and Business, University of Amsterdam

-2021:奈良先端科学技術大学院大学情報セキュリティ工学修士卒業
+2021:Graduated with a Master’s degree in Information Security Engineering, Nara Institute of Science and Technology

-2021 ~ 2025:NTTドコモ（旧NTTコミュニケーションズ）, Security engineer
+2021 - 2025:NTT Docomo Business（formerly NTT Communications）, Security Engineer

-2025 ~ : GMO Cybersecurity by Ierae, Web Pentest
+2025 - Present: GMO Cybersecurity by Ierae, Web Penetration Tester

 ---

-**研修・資格**
+**Certifications**
 - CISSP (2025.01 ~)
 - CompTIA Pentest+ (2024.02 ~)
 - CompTIA Security+ (2023.12 ~)